NP-compete/Face-Recognition-DjangoApp/README.md

 # Face-Recognition-DjangoApp

-This is a Django App which autheticates using Facial recognition
+This is a Django App which authenticates using Facial recognition:-

 **Steps to run:**
 1. Clone this Repo